Samir70/enquiries/README.md

 Make a `.sequelizerc` file on same level as `.env`

+Run in root directory: `sequelize db:migrate`.
+Should get logging.
+Check database on `supabase` by going to the table-editor tab.
+Table is empty.

+Still in root directory, run `sequelize seed:generate --name enquiries`, fill out some dummy data in commands.
+(Use `Enquiries` as database name).

+Run `sequelize db:seed:all`

 ## actions for database

 Sign-up to `supabase`, new project called `enquiries` (saved the generated password)